 These charges have been put in place to offset the cost and time involved needed to address each issue listed below on behalf of the tenant.
-We disclose these fees up front to be transparent.
+We disclose these fees before processing applications to be transparent.

 Failing to Transfer or Connect Utilities Fee - \$50.00 per utility